Gravtas-J/ChromaDB_Chatbot_Public/README.md

 1. Install chromadb and openai (in `requirements.txt` file)
 2. Update `user_profile.txt` file with your initial information
-3. Update `key_openai.txt` with your OpenAI API key
+3. Copy .env.template and save as `.env` with your OpenAI API key

 ## Usage